 If you are not satisfied with you current hunting lease, check out this 50 acre secluded property east of Bryson.
 Deer, turkey, and game birds abound on this heavy wooded area.
 It has plenty of post oaks and mixed brush with excellent deer browse and a good cover of bluestem for turkey nesting.
 There are two ponds; one stocked with bass and bluegill and the other with crappie.
 An old barn could be converted to a hunting cabin.
 This would be a great property for running a few cows along with hunting, or just a good get away recreational place.
 This property has a nice set of working pens and a mouse proof storage bin for storing wildlife or cattle feed.
 Deer blinds and feeders will convey.
-No water, but good wells have been drilled in the area starting at 70 feet.
-Rural electricity is in the area.
-Fences are new on three sides and south fence is in fair condition.
-Legal easement to this property will be graveled.
+No water, but good wells have been drilled in the area.
+Current legal easment to this property is not being used.

 Experience the beauty of Texas ranch country on this exceptional property featuring rolling elevation changes and sweeping views.
 The landscape is covered with native grasses with mature oak and mesquite trees, creating a picturesque and diverse setting.
 Two ponds enhance the property’s natural charm and attract an abundance of wildlife, making it ideal for ranching, recreation, or hunting.
 Deer, turkey, and other native game are frequently seen throughout the property, offering excellent hunting opportunities right out your back door.
 With frontage on both FM 175 and Rater Road, the property provides convenient access and flexible options for entry or development.
 Whether you’re looking to build a custom home, run cattle, or enjoy weekend getaways surrounded by nature, this ranch provides the perfect backdrop.
 Its combination of scenic terrain, native habitat, and accessibility make it a truly unique opportunity.